IBF orders Froch to face Groves next

 If not, then Froch gets stripped of the IBF strap.
 Froch and Groves must complete an agreement for their fight by July 12th of this month.

 IBF chairman Lindsey Tucker said to The Sun “Adonis Stevenson was the mandatory but got tired of waiting for the opportunity to fight Froch and moved up to light-heavyweight to box for the WBC title.
+Under the rules, when that happens we go down the list to see who is next.
+We got down as far as Groves and he has been made our mandatory challenger for Froch.”

 This is really, really bad news for Froch because he hasn’t been all that interested in facing Groves.
 Froch has been talking about wanting to fight Mikkel Kessler for a third fight for his next bout, even though Froch just beat Kessler last May in a fight that wasn’t controversial.
 I mean, there are zero reasons, other than money, for Froch to fight Kessler again after that fight.
 It would be like Froch turning around and fighting an immediate rematch with Arthur Abraham after having beaten him.